tensorflow/docs/site/en/guide/create_op.md

 ###### Naming

 Inputs, outputs, and attrs generally should be given snake\_case names.
-The one exception is attrs that are used as the type of an input or in the type of an output.
+The one exception is attrs that are used as the type of input or in the type of output.
 Those attrs can be inferred when the op is added to the graph and so don't appear in the op's function.
 For example, this last definition of ZeroOut will generate a Python function that looks like: